webplatform/docs/tutorials/speed_best_practices/index.md

 ==Tip 4: JavaScript improvements lend considerable performance advantages==

 Many [https://developer.mozilla.org/En/Core_JavaScript_1.5_Reference/Objects/Array#Methods additional methods were added to the Array protoype] in JavaScript 1.6.
-These are available in most browsers now, except for IE. For example:
+For example:

 <pre>
  // Give me a new array of all values multiplied by 10.